andreimotruc13-lab/AD-Fusion-Career-Architect/README.md

 While the primary model utilizes spatial distance algorithms to map structured user preferences, the secondary pipeline leverages a localized generative architecture to evaluate an unstructured text.
 <img width="784" height="226" alt="image" src="https://github.com/user-attachments/assets/a1a405c7-ad0d-4e73-b1d9-bf971fcf523c" />

+To ensure scientific rigor, system validation relies on pre-defined targets instead of post-facto metrics, setting operational baselines at 90.0% Precision@5 for text classification and a 100x lift over random assignment for structured matching.
+Both subsystems utilize standardized job roles as the primary evaluation target.
+To prevent data leakage and score inflation, the preprocessing pipeline structurally isolates all feature transformations from the target labels, enforcing a strict operational separation during validation to guarantee models are continuously benchmarked on entirely unseen profile architectures.

 1. Primary Model: job_datasets (Local Recommendation System) We chose unsupervised K-Nearest Neighbors (KNN) because it operates on "look-alike" logic, which is significantly more effective for recommendations than standard classification.
 Unlike "black-box" models, KNN identifies existing data points most similar to the user, providing high interpretability.
 It allows for the direct retrieval of multiple similar roles without the overhead of a lengthy training process.